 Hospital services include inpatient services, services received in our Outpatient Care Centers and other services such as lab tests, echocardiograms, MRIs or pharmaceuticals received as part of care.
 Physician services (also sometimes referred to as professional services) include services provided by a physician, nurse practitioner or physician assistant.

-Costs for physician services may be billed under Pediatric Physician Services (PPS), West Coast Neonatology, OB/GYN Specialists, PPS Cardiovascular Surgery, PPS Psychiatry or PPS Neurosurgery, depending on the services received.
+For hospital services it will be under, Johns Hopkins All Children’s Hospital.
+For physician services they can be billed under Pediatric Physician Services (PPS), West Coast Neonatology, depending on the services received.
 It’s common to receive multiple bills when medical services are rendered.

 University of South Florida physicians and other private physician practices also provide care to patients at Johns Hopkins All Children’s Hospital.
 You may receive a separate bill from them for the services they provided.